Choosing between Instantly and Apollo for your outbound sales often comes down to these five questions:

 Where Instantly's AI knows your campaign settings and Apollo's AI knows your contacts, ZoomInfo's AI understands the relationships between signals, conversations, and deal outcomes across your entire pipeline.

-In GTM Workspace, AI agents powered by Anthropic's Claude draft outreach that addresses concerns identified in previous conversations, surface hidden stakeholders in buying groups, and generate account briefs from CRM history, company news, and intent signals in seconds.
+In GTM Workspace, AI agents draft outreach that addresses concerns identified in previous conversations, surface hidden stakeholders in buying groups, and generate account briefs from CRM history, company news, and intent signals in seconds.

 In GTM Studio, marketers describe audiences in plain language and launch multi-channel plays targeting accounts that match proven win patterns.
-The AI doesn't just personalize messages; it identifies which accounts to target, which stakeholders to engage, and why the timing is right, based on patterns extracted from thousands of deals.
+The AI does not just personalize messages.
+It identifies which accounts to target, which stakeholders to engage, and why the timing is right, based on patterns extracted from thousands of deals.

 Website visitor identification works differently